General Guardianship of the Person

 - The Probate Clerk's filing counter has a self-help packet that instructs the user on how to fill out the forms necessary to petition for guardianship.
 Click here to access the self-help packet online.

-- Twice a month, a Guardianship Basics Workshop is provided by Central California Legal Services in partnership with the Probate Division.
-The workshop explains of the basic rules and steps to apply for guardianship.
+- A Guardianship Basics Workshop is usually offered twice a month by Central California Legal Services in partnership with the Superior Court and the Public Law Library.
+The workshop explains the basic rules and steps to apply for guardianship. * Please note- the in-person workshop is suspended at this time due to Covid Restrictions.
+Contact Central California Legal Services at (800) 675-8001 for more information and guardianship assistance eligibility.

 Information about other types of cases between parents that may concern children, such as child custody and support can be found in the Family Law section of the website.